Romain-Thomas-Shef/STON/docs/source/analysis_window.rst

     Smallest region: 2.0 pixels
     Largest region: 186555.0 pixels

-This will give you some (hoepfuly) interesting information about the process.
+This will give you some (hopefully) interesting information about the process.

 .. figure:: images/Analysis/region_plots.jpg
     :width: 900